Religious Studies (REL)

 This course examines current discussions on Islam in the contemporary world, privileging politics and war and moving further to explore diverse populations, their religious and cultural practices, their struggles with economic and humanitarian issues as well as contributions made through new social movements, environmental challenges, and attempts to forge civil societies through innovative practices.
 Fulfills intercultural requirement (1998).
 Art/humanities requirement (2019).

 This course focuses on the religious roles and lives of women of Tibet and the Himalaya from the seventh through the 21st centuries.
-Also examined are some contemporary “Western” feminist political- philosophical theory and its problematic applicability to the traditional situation of Tibetan women throughout the last 1,300 years.
+Also examined are some contemporary Western feminist political- philosophical theory and its problematic applicability to the traditional situation of Tibetan women throughout the last 1,300 years.
+Prerequisite: Historical Perspectives.
+Fulfills humanities and intercultural requirements (1998).
+Arts/humanities and sociocultural engagement requirements (2019).

 Studies the religious traditions of the Himalayas and the Tibetan Plateau as well as the effects of the Chinese occupation of Tibet, the effects of modernization and tourism on local religion and the recent internationalization of Tibetan Buddhism.
 One prior course in religious studies, history or philosophy is highly recommended.
 Fulfills intercultural requirement (1998).
 Art/humanities requirement (2019).

-Explores Indian, Tibetan, Chinese and Japanese Buddhist masters’ commentaries on the doctrine that all phenomena including the “self ” are “empty of inherent existence,” and investigates issues such as religious truth and the ethics of ego- less-ness.
-Counts toward a major/minor in International Studies – East Asia.
+Explores Indian, Tibetan, Chinese and Japanese Buddhist master’s commentaries on the doctrine that all phenomena including the self are empty of inherent existence, and investigates issues such as religious truth and the ethics of ego- less-ness.
+Counts toward a major/minor in International Studies East Asia.
+Prerequisites: Historical Perspectives.
+Fulfills intercultural requirement (1998).
+Arts/humanities requirement (2019).

 A reading-intensive, seminar-format examination of 20th- and 21st-century Christian theologians from the North Atlantic region (mostly Germany and the United States) who have written with a deep awareness of their historical, cultural, economic, political and ecological contexts.